nicholashoule/salt-states/README.md

 Example SaltStack states configurations.

 This repo is intended to be used in conjunction with my salt-pillar repo found here: https://github.com/nicholashoule/salt-pillar.
-You may use your own salt-pillar repos and/or reference pillar_roots local files.
+You may use your own salt-pillar repo and/or reference local files in your pillar_roots settings.

 ## SaltStack - Master
 */etc/salt/master*